-Consignment refers to a commercial arrangement in which goods are sent to the agent by the owner, and then he sells them on behalf of the owner.
+Consignment refers to a commercial arrangement in which goods are delivered to the agent by the seller, for the purpose of sale to the customers, on behalf of the seller.
 The term consignment is commonly juxtaposed with Sale.
-Typically, Sale is a transaction between two parties in which the goods are transferred from seller to buyer for the money consideration.
-Consignment is also a kind of sale.
-There are many differences between Consignment and Sale, which we are going to discuss in this article.
+Typically, Sale is a transaction between two parties in which the ownership, title and possession goods are transferred from seller to buyer for the money consideration.

 Content: Consignment Vs Sale